In Red

 “Phone call from: unknown number.
 Answer—” The cheery phone assistant chirped.

 A flash of movement on the gravel along the train tracks caught Annabeth’s eye.
-She looked over.
 Nothing.
 Maybe it was a reflection.
 A glint of sun off a stubborn puddle.

 “ANNABETH!”
 Something screamed her name.
 High pitched and terrified.